odedia/pcf-on-azure-the-hard-way/README.md

 ]
 ```

 Set these records in google domains.
 The name should be your PCF_SUBDOMAIN_NAME.
-The type should be NS. the nameservers are taken from env_dns_zone_name_servers.
+The type should be NS. the nameservers are taken from `env_dns_zone_name_servers`.

 You will need to wait until the changes are propegated to your DNS provider.
 Use the following command to flush your local DNS cache (on macOS):